mccdgm/student-resources/resources.md

 * [Atom](https://atom.io/) Atom is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file
 * [Brackets](http://brackets.io/) A modern, open source text editor that understands web design
 * [Coda](http://www.panic.com/coda/) (Mac only) You code for the web.
 You demand a fast, clean, and powerful text editor.
 Pixel-perfect preview.
 A built-in way to open and manage your local and remote files.
 And maybe a dash of SSH.
 Say hello, Coda.
+* [CodeKit](http://incident57.com/codekit/) CodeKit compiles Less, Sass, Stylus, Jade, Haml, Slim, CoffeeScript, Javascript, TypeScript, Markdown and Compass files automatically each time you save.
+Easily set options for each language on a file-by-file basis.
 * [Eclipse](http://www.eclipse.org/) Eclipse is famous for our Java Integrated Development Environment (IDE), but our C/C++ IDE and PHP IDE are pretty cool too
 * [Komodo IDE](http://komodoide.com/) Cross-Platform IDE for all your major languages, including Python, PHP, Go, Perl, Tcl, Ruby, NodeJS, HTML, CSS, JavaScript and more
 * [NetBeans IDE](https://netbeans.org/) Quickly and easily develop desktop, mobile and web applications